(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Analysis of the impact of the stepsize and stochasticity on

-By analysing the magnitude $\Vert \rm Gain _\gamma \Vert_1$, we have explained how (S)GD with large stepsizes behave differently than gradient flow.
-However, our analysis so far does not show qualitatively a different behaviour between SGD and GD beyond the linear stepsize scaling rules.
-In contrast, \cref{fig:main_theorem} fundamentally shows different behaviours of SGD and GD: to explain this, we need to understand the shape of $\Gain_{\gamma}$ is needed to explain this disparity.
+By analysing the magnitude $\Vert \rm Gain _\gamma \Vert_1$, we have explained \textbf{the distinct behavior of (S)GD with large stepsizes compared to gradient flow}.
+However, our current analysis does not qualitatively distinguish the behavior between SGD and GD beyond the linear stepsize scaling rules, in contrast with~\cref{fig:main_theorem}.
+A deeper understanding of the shape of $\Gain{\gamma}$ is needed to explain this disparity.